Condzi/hi/notes.md

   drawed in separate thread, then displayed in the main?

   PostFX:

 - This could be applied to any surface, no?
 - Blur, Bloom etc?

   Final:

 - Combine all postfx stages?

+### Render Graphs / Commands queues

+- Don't do the graph interface *yet*.
+Just hardcode the graph structure first using command buffers.
+- Resource creation and gpu commands should be separate.
+- We can have multiple queues.
+In the end, they are combined into one queue.
+- Each command is identified and sorted by ID.

+### Misc notes

+- SRV are read only, UAV are read/write but a bit more expensive

 ## Key Bindings

     Checks input events and updates the binding status accordingly.

 ## OS Core

     [X] Debugger output
     [ ] Filesystem
     [ ] File Watch (notify when file updates) / Hot Reload